-- A commercial or trade publisher (a.k.a. a traditional publisher) purchases the right to publish a manuscript (usually together with other rights, known as subsidiary rights).
-Big houses and larger independents pay an advance on royalties; small presses often don’t.
-Commercial publishers are highly selective, publishing only a tiny percentage of manuscripts submitted.
+- A traditional publisher (more correctly known as a commercial or trade publisher) purchases the right to publish and sell a manuscript (usually together with other rights, known as subsidiary rights).
+Large houses and bigger independents pay an advance on royalties; small presses often don’t.
+Traditional publishers are highly selective, publishing only a tiny percentage of manuscripts submitted.
 They handle every aspect of editing, publication, distribution, and marketing.
 There are no costs to the author.

 - Self-publishing services fall somewhere between vanity publishing and true self-publishing.
 Unlike true self-publishing, writers are restricted to whatever publishing packages the service provides.
-However, self-publishing services are generally cheaper than vanity publishers, and more transparent about who they are and what they do (i.e., they don’t pretend to be publishers, as vanity publishers often do).
-They also don’t make an exclusive claim on writers’ rights.
-Limited distribution (wholesale/online only) is usually part of the package.
+Unlike vanity publishers, self-publishing services are relatively transparent about what they are and what they do (they don’t pretend to be publishers, as vanity publishers often do).

-Because self-pub services typically are digitally-based, upfront expense can be low–but most services heavily promote often-costly extras, such as marketing options, and take a hefty cut of sales proceeds in order to recoup their production costs.
+Because self-pub services typically are digitally-based, their fees can be a good deal lower than vanity publishers’–but some self-pub services charge eye-popping amounts, and many heavily promote often-costly extras (such as marketing services) and take a hefty cut of sales proceeds in order to recoup their production costs.
 (For more on self-pub services, see the Self-Publishing page.)

 - True self-publishing, like vanity publishing, requires the author to bear the entire cost of publication, and also leaves marketing and promotion to the author.
 However, rather than paying for a pre-set package of services, the author puts those services together him/herself, hiring editors, cover designers, publicists, etc. Because every aspect of the process can be put out to bid, self-publishing can be much more cost effective than vanity publishing or using a self-publishing service; it can also result in a higher-quality product.

-There’s also a stigma that attaches to vanity/subsidy publishing.
+There’s also a stigma that attaches to fee-based publishing.
 This has eroded over the past few years, thanks to the growth of self-publishing options–but it still exists, and if you try to market your vanity/subsidy-published book you’ll likely run up against it.
-You may have trouble getting reviewers to consider your book, and, if you publish in print, difficulty persuading bookstores to order it (especially if your publisher doesn’t offer standard discounts, or doesn’t accept returns, or has shoddy production standards).
+Reviewers or book bloggers may turn up their noses.
+Bookstores may refuse to carry your book even if you offer it on consignment or agree to buy back any unsold copies (and if you’re with a fee-based publisher that doesn’t place its books into wholesale distribution, they may not even be able to special-order it).
 As for building a writing resume…editors, publishers, and reviewers are unlikely to regard vanity-published books as professional writing credits.

-Another important consideration: while there are honest vanity publishers that fulfill contractual promises, there are also many that engage in a wide range of unethical or fraudulent practices, including misrepresenting themselves as commercial publishers, grossly overcharging for their services, reneging on contract obligations, producing shoddy books, providing kickbacks to agents who refer manuscripts…the list goes on.
+Another important consideration: while there are honest vanity publishers that fulfill contractual promises, there are also many that engage in a wide range of unethical or fraudulent practices, including misrepresenting themselves as traditional or “mainline” publishers, grossly overcharging for their services, reneging on contract obligations, producing shoddy books, providing kickbacks to agents who refer manuscripts…the list goes on.
 A few that have been in the news: